 Therapists employ the techniques of Swedish and Deep Tissue massage to soothe achy muscles and relieve your tired, stressed body restoring it back to harmonious balance.
 The session may be customized to your pressure preference, just ask your therapist.

 Advanced Myoskeletal Alignment Techniques:

-This is a blend of massage, rolfing® and osteopathic techniques that are specific to pain caused by migraines, whiplash, scoliosis and repetitive stress injuries.
+(Available with Tash only) This is a blend of massage, Rolfing® and osteopathic techniques that are specific to pain caused by migraines, whiplash, scoliosis and repetitive stress injuries.
 These techniques address pain in the head, neck, rib, low back, arms, hands and chest.
 Some of this work requires active participation on the client’s part: ie: The therapist may ask the client to lift his head while the therapist is working on the neck and or arms.
 This bodywork can be coupled with another form of massage therapy for a longer session incorporating some relaxation at the end.

 This technique is sometimes painful as it is similar to Rolfing, another form of bodywork.
 The work is very slow and can usually only be done on limited body parts at a time.
 Ex: Releasing the upper and lower extremities of the back might be done in one hour.

 Is a technique that focuses on releasing specific points in the neck, back, shoulders and other tender areas to restore functionality and reduce pain.
 Trigger points are small pockets of tissue that become dense and irritated and eventually restrict movement.
 By pressing on these areas for specific amounts of time, they release natural endorphins and help to relieve pain and restore balance to the body.
 This technique can be incorporated into a full body session or may be used by itself depending on the client’s preference.